 Units Required Units Recommended

 Total academic units 17

 English 4

 Mathematics 3

 Science 3

 Of these, units that must be lab 1

 Foreign language 2

 Social studies 2

 History 0

 Academic electives 3

 Computer Science 0

 Visual/Performing Arts 0

 Other (specify) 0

 Basis for Selection

 C6.
 Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
-If so, check which applies: No selective admission for out-of-state students \\\\ selective admission to some programs \\\\ other (explain)
+No